-With the end of the holidays approaching, it’s important to practice healthy living.
+With the end of the holidays approaching in Portland, it’s important to practice healthy living.
 The holidays are a tough time maintaining healthy habits, what with all the candy, turkeys, roast beasts, alluring television, cold weather, and peppermint schnapps.

 The common refrain is that the average person gains 5-10 pounds between Thanksgiving and New Years.
 People stop working out as much because of a busy schedules, the Holidays bring a lot of stress, and the whole thing is just one big eating frenzy.
 It’s ripe for gaining weight.

 But 5-10 pounds?
 Seems like a lot right?
 It turns out that number is inflated; the actual number is closer to 2 pounds.
 So let’s not blow everything out of proportion and freak out.
 If you let yourself go a bit and indulge in the festivities, you’re not going to wake up with an extra 15 pounds of baggage.
 Most likely.

 But if you really want to live healthy this holiday season, here are some tips from your friends at The Healthy Foundation.

 Alcohol has lots of calories.
 Drinking it also inhibits your ability to judge how many calories you’re in-taking from the rest of the holiday food.
 And finally, you’re less likely to work out after drinking.
 So all in all, practicing moderation with alcohol is the first step towards a healthy holiday.

 There is lots of social pressure to engage in unhealthy practices during the holidays.
 It’s often not as overt as your uncle pressuring you to drink a beer.
 It’s more subtle.
 When you hear everyone talking about how much they are going to overeat or how unhealthy they are going to be during the holidays, it gives you tacit approval to engage in these behaviors as well because you deem them socially acceptable.